Formulas "including all responses" and Formula Filters

 When you create a custom filter, the formula will only calculate the scores for those respondents who meet the filter condition.
 This feature can be super useful if, for example, you'd like to calculate averages for different departments of your company.
 Then you would set up a filter that specifies that the answer to question 1 must equal answer 1 "marketing", and then the formula will only be calculated for those people who answered "marketing" to the first question.
 You can then copy the formula and simply adjust the filter so that each formula will calculate results for people who selected different answer options.

-Make sure you have toggled serverside on, then simply click the purple + button to add a custom filter.
+Make sure you have turned on to include all survey responses in this formula calculation, then simply click the purple + button to add a custom filter.

 The default filter type is based on answers to a particular question.
 If you'd like to change this, click the arrow to access the drop-down menu of all available filter options, such as date, language and quiz score.